Empathy: Ontogenetic development

 By the age of two, children normally begin to exhibit fundamental behaviors of empathy by having an emotional response that corresponds with another person's emotional state.
 Even earlier, at one year of age, infants have some rudiments of empathy; they understand that, as with their own actions, other people's actions have goals.
 Toddlers sometimes comfort others or show concern for them.
 During their second year, they play games of falsehood or pretend in an effort to fool others.
 Such actions require that the child knows what others believe in order that the child can manipulate those beliefs.

-According to researchers at the University of Chicago who used functional magnetic resonance imaging (fMRI), children between the ages of seven and twelve experience brain activity when seeing others be injured similar to the brain activity that would occur if the child themself had been injured.
+According to researchers at the University of Chicago who used functional magnetic resonance imaging (fMRI), children between the ages of seven and twelve, when seeing others being injured, experience brain activity similar that which would occur if the child themself had been injured.
 Their findings are consistent with previous fMRI studies of pain empathy with adults, and previous findings that vicarious experiencing, particularly of others' distress, is hardwired and present early in life.
 The research found additional areas of the brain, associated with social and moral cognition, were activated when young people saw another person intentionally hurt by somebody, including regions involved in moral reasoning.

 Although children are capable of showing some signs of empathy, including attempting to comfort a crying baby, from as early as 18 months to two years, most do not demonstrate a full theory of mind until around the age of four.
 Theory of mind involves the ability to understand that other people may have beliefs that are different from one's own, and is thought to involve the cognitive component of empathy.
 Children usually can pass false-belief tasks (a test for a theory of mind) around the age of four.
-It is theorised that people with autism find using a theory of mind to be very difficult (e.g. the Sally–Anne test).
+It is theorised that people with autism find using a theory of mind to be very difficult, but there is quite a bit of controversy on this subject. (e.g. the Sally–Anne test).

 Empathic maturity is a cognitive-structural theory developed at the Yale University School of Nursing.
 It addresses how adults conceive or understand the personhood of patients.
 The theory, first applied to nurses and since applied to other professions, postulates three levels of cognitive structures.
 The third and highest level is a meta-ethical theory of the moral structure of care.
 Adults who operate with level-III understanding synthesize systems of justice and care-based ethics.

 Individual differences

 The Empathic Concern scale assesses other-oriented feelings of sympathy and concern and the Personal Distress scale measures self-oriented feelings of personal anxiety and unease.
-Researchers have used behavioral and neuroimaging data to analyze extraversion and agreeableness (the Warmth-Altruistic personality profile).
+Researchers have used behavioral and neuroimaging data to analyze extraversion and agreeableness.
 Both are associated with empathic accuracy and increased brain activity in two brain regions that are important for empathic processing (medial prefrontal cortex and temporoparietal junction).